SJKEnterprise/STEMed/README.md

 4. Users can issue NFT's through the Web 2.0 platform so Students can join Classes and be rostered allowing teachers to manage the students learning experience using NFT's.

 - Phase II:
-1. Develop a DAO with governance and financial incentives to investors and contributors that are involved with the project's development and those that build the features.
+1. Develop a DAO with governance and financial incentives to investors and contributors that are involved with the project's development and those that build the features including content and partnerships in the platform.
 2. Rostering technology used will be Google Class, Classlink using One Roster open source standard to create a Web 3 onboarding experience that can transfer to schools and districts.
 3. Develop Land in Decentraland and /or Sandbox using 2 x 2 Estate(s) that allow Teachers to teach in a collaborative environment to conduct classes, display videos, and conferences simulating in-class activities online for teachers and students.
 4. Early access to Web 3.0 version of STEM Ed classrooms and conference center.
 5. Early access to Web 3.0 API's that connect 3rd party Content to Web 3.0 tracking and grade books
 6. Early access to the Teach to Learn platform developed in Web 3.0 where teachers can teach online and build their own following.
 7. Track Student progress with NFT's when 3rd party curriculum is connected with API's
 8. Track and get credit for Profesional Development time within the platform with NFT's when completing accredited training.

 - Phase III full web 3.0 integration:
 1. Cross Chain support starting with Moralis and Centralized Db to multiple chains and Decentralized Data using smart contracts.